 To access the OBD II system all you have to do is plug a code reader or scan tool into the 16-pin connector (Note: there are no "manual flash codes" on OBD II systems).
 The connector is usually located under the dash near the steering column.
 But on some vehicles, it can be hard to find.
 On many Hondas, the plug is located behind the ashtray.
 On BMW and VW vehicles, it is behind trim panels.
 On Volvos, the plug is next to the hand brake.
-On Audis, you will find it hidden behind the rear seat ashtray.
+On some older Audis, you will find it hidden behind the rear seat ashtray.

 When OBD II runs a self-check on a particular component or system, it lets you know by setting readiness flags, which are displayed on your code reader or scan tool.
 If OBD II has run all the available monitors and finds no faults, the MIL remains out and the vehicle passes the emissions test.
 But if all the required monitors have not run, the vehicle canít be given an OBD II test.
 The motorist must drive the vehicle and come back again, or take a tailpipe test if that is an option.